msalibian/PreferentialSampling/README.md

-Inference under preferential sampling
+Geostatistical inference under preferential sampling
 ================
 Daniel Dinsdale & Matias Salibian
-2017-11-29
+2018-03-28

 Geostatistical inference under preferential sampling
 ----------------------------------------------------

-This repository contains `R` code illustrating the computations in *Dinsdale, D. and Salibian-Barrera, M. (2017) A note on geostatistical inference under preferential sampling (submitted)*.
+This repository contains `R` code illustrating the computations in *Dinsdale, D. and Salibian-Barrera, M. Methods for preferential sampling in geostatistics.* To appear in the *Journal of the Royal Statistical Society Series C*.
 We use [TMB](https://github.com/kaskr/adcomp/wiki) and [INLA](http://www.r-inla.org/).
 For the latter we adapted the scripts publicly available [here](http://www.r-inla.org/examples/case-studies/diggle09/simulation1).

 What is available in this repository is: